Devops-Portfolio-1/Jenkins-Projects/README.md

 - The Dockerfile expects the Maven build output at `target/java-maven-app-*.jar`.
 - The app listens on port **8080**.
 - The test suite includes a basic JUnit test validating the application status method.

----

-## License

-No license file is currently included in this repository.